Alternative Learning Programs

 Special Education Needs

-The Special Education services available at Saint Paul Public Schools are some of the highest quality, most effective in the region.
-We recognize and support the importance of designing the educational experience to meet the unique needs of each student from birth to age 21.
+Every student has the right to a rich school experience.
+Special Education in Saint Paul Public Schools recognizes the importance of designing an educational experience to meet the unique needs of each student from birth to age 21.
 For more information, call the Special Education Lead Resource Office 651-293-8923 or District Special Education Administration 651-767-8321.